 Please remember that while [REFERRING LENDER] referred you to the study, the study team which includes Abt SRBI is conducting all study related activities.
 So if you have any questions about the study, contact the study hotline and not [REFERRING LENDER].
 The Study Hotline is 855-207-6262.
 You may also call Dr. Jonathan Spader of Abt Associates at 301-347-5789, or Dr. Marina Myhre of HUD at 202-708-5705.
 Please note that the calls to Dr. Myhre or Dr. Spader are not toll-free numbers.

 CONTINUE WITH THE BASELINE SURVEY

-ee telephone numbers.